shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I’ve got an idea!”
 She went around the outpost, and found a deer.
 “You there, do you lie on wood?”

 “Excuse me, Your Majesty?”
-This male deer spoke in a grovelly voice.
+This male deer spoke in a gravelly voice.
 He looked like he could drop dead from exhaustion at any moment.

 “Wood.
 Can you manipulate it?”